-This delicious and easy carrot soufflé recipe is the perfect addition to your holiday table.
-Whip it up in no time and impress your family and friends with its tasty and fluffy texture.
-This dish is the perfect addition to your Thanksgiving roast turkey, Christmas and Easter ham, and a great alternative to sweet potato or butternut souffle.
+This dish is perfect for your Thanksgiving roast turkey, Christmas and Easter ham, and a great alternative to sweet potato or butternut souffle.
 If you like this recipe, try glazed carrots, roasted carrots, carrot salad, and carrot soup.

 First, peel and cut the carrots into chunks.
 Then, add them to a large pot of water.
 Boil the carrots until super fork-tender.
 Drain well and puree with an immersion blender, stand blender, or food processor.

 Meanwhile, in a medium bowl, whisk together the flour, baking powder, cinnamon, nutmeg, and salt and set it aside.
-Using a stand mixer or a hand mixer on medium speed, beat the cooked carrots, butter, and sugar until smooth.
+Using a stand or hand mixer on medium speed, beat the cooked carrots, butter, and sugar until smooth.
 Add the eggs and vanilla extract, mixing just until combined.
 Add the flour mixture and mix just until combined.

 Pour the mixture into a greased casserole dish and bake for about 50-60 minutes or until set.
 Let stand for 10 minutes before serving.
 If desired, sprinkle with a dusting of powdered sugar.